-If mindful running doesn’t quite sound like your thing, there’s nothing to stop you trying out the same principles with mindful walking instead.
+If mindful running doesn’t quite sound like your thing, you can try out the same principles with mindful walking instead.

-A mindful walk out in nature can have equally promising health benefits, with research showing that a break in nature can have a rejuvenating effect on the brain (Bratman et al, 2015).
+A mindful walk out in nature can have equally promising health benefits, with research showing that a break in nature can have a rejuvenating effect on the brain (Bratman, Hamilton, Hahn, Daily, & Gross, 2015).

 Incorporating a mindful walk as a daily habit can help bring a greater sense of self-awareness and reduce stress.
-A few tips to help you approach a mindful walk include:
+A few tips to help you approach a mindful walk:

 - Bring your attention to your physical presence.
-Start at the top of your head and work your way all the way down to your toes.
-Focus on each of your facial features, your limbs, your back, and the abdomen.
-Notice the full connectedness of your body as you walk, and how every muscle is involved.
+Start at the top of your head and work your way down to your toes.
+Focus on each of your facial features, limbs, back, and abdomen.
+Notice the full connectedness of your body as you walk and how every muscle is involved.

-- Notice how your arms and legs move as you walk, the feeling of the ground as you lay each foot down and move forward.
+- Notice how your arms and legs move as you walk and the feeling of the ground as you lay each foot down and move forward.

 - Take in each sensation with curiosity and openness.